 - Informal atmosphere.
 The atmosphere is informal, comfortable, and relaxed.
 It is a working atmosphere in which everyone is involved and interested.
 There are no signs of boredom.

-- Lots of discussion.
+- Lots of discussions.
 Time is allowed for discussion in which everyone is encouraged to participate, and discussion remains pertinent to the task of the group.

 - Active listening.
 Members listen to each other.
 People show respect for one another by listening when others are talking.
 Every idea is given a hearing.